Countdown to exams

 Revise least favourite subjects at the start of the day

 Turn this on its head.
-Get them to start by doing their least favourite subjects first, when they're fresh.
-It means they're more likely to stick to the time allocated on their revision timetables and also ensures the worst will be over early on in the day (instead of being something they dread through until the end of the day, and are continually putting off and subconsciously worrying about).
+Get them to start with their least favourite subjects first, when they're fresh.
+It means they're more likely to stick to the time allocated on their revision timetable, and ensures the worst will be over early in the day rather than being something they dread and keep putting off.

 Create revision notes or cheat sheets

-Hopefully they will have created good notes from lessons throughout the year and this will form the basis of their content.
-If not, it's not too late for them to fill in the blanks by going over their text books and seeing if there's anything missing, or using CGP study books to help them.
-From here, they need to create their own revision notes or "cheat sheets" which summarize all the key information and are a quick way to remind they what they need to remember and prompt/steer them towards the longer explanations they might need to write up in exams.
+Hopefully they'll have created good notes from lessons throughout the year, and this will form the basis of their content.
+If not, it's not too late to fill in the blanks by going over their textbooks and seeing if there's anything missing, or using CGP study books to help.
+From here, they can create their own revision notes or "cheat sheets" that summarise the key information and are a quick way to remind them what they need to remember and steer them towards the longer explanations they might need to write in exams.

-All exam boards list the items that are included in the syllabus and therefore might be covered in exams.
+All exam boards list the items included in the syllabus and therefore likely to be covered in exams.
 Your teen should go through this and make sure they can match each sub-section to their notes.
-If there's something missing, they'll have time to investigate what they've missed; in some cases, it could be as simple as not knowing the overall name for a certain part of the syllabus, even though they already have all the content.
+If something's missing, they'll have time to investigate what they've missed; sometimes it's as simple as not knowing the overall name for a certain part of the syllabus, even though they already have all the content.

 Past papers galore

-By far and away the best way to prepare for exams is to take past papers - as many as possible and under exam conditions.
-This has multiple benefits for students including:
+By far the best way to prepare for exams is to take past papers, as many as possible and under exam conditions.
+This has multiple benefits for students, including:

-getting used to the way questions are presented; sometimes students fail because they have not understood the information the question is trying to elicit, rather than not knowing the content
+getting used to the way questions are presented; sometimes students fail because they haven't understood what the question is trying to elicit, rather than not knowing the content

 getting familiar with the type of questions that regularly appear

-understanding how questions are weighted - some questions carry more marks than others, and it's worth learning where easy marks can be attained and how to distribute time wisely throughout the paper, spending more time on questions that are worth more marks.
+understanding how questions are weighted; some carry more marks than others, and it's worth learning where easy marks can be gained and how to distribute time wisely, spending more on questions worth more marks.

-Of course, practise makes perfect!
-So even if your teen has done the paper, doing them again to check knowledge and improve answers will reap rewards in the real exam.
+Of course, practice makes perfect.
+So even if your teen has done a paper, doing it again to check knowledge and improve answers will reap rewards in the real exam.

 Use time wisely

-It's a good idea to revise in small chunks, so your teen's not always going to have enough time to complete an entire past paper.
-In this case, taking some short cuts such as only answering part of the paper, writing answers in bullets (because they know how they will expand in the real thing), and skipping parts they know they know is an effective way to use the time they have.
+It's a good idea to revise in small chunks, so your teen won't always have enough time to complete an entire past paper.
+In that case, taking some short cuts, such as only answering part of the paper, writing answers in bullets (because they know how they'd expand them in the real thing), and skipping parts they already know, is an effective way to use the time they have.

 Something is better than nothing

-It's important to approach revision positively, so even if your teen doesn't spend as long as they'd planned, it's better that they do some revision than none at all - don't negate something they've achieved by berating them for not doing enough.
-Every moment they spend revising is a step towards their goal of a bright and successful future.
+It's important to approach revision positively, so even if your teen doesn't spend as long as they'd planned, it's better that they do some revision than none at all.
+Don't negate what they've achieved by berating them for not doing enough.
+Every moment they spend revising is a step towards their goal.
 If they feel good about doing a small thing, they're more likely to do more of it.

 Don't let them worry if they're not getting everything right

-The point of revising is to learn - so it's absolutely fine if they don't get everything right, even when exams are approaching.
+The point of revising is to learn, so it's absolutely fine if they don't get everything right, even when exams are approaching.
 With persistence and determination, they'll get there.
-Encourage them that it's progress, not perfection, that they're striving to achieve.
+Encourage them that it's progress, not perfection, they're striving for.

 It's easier to get things done when you know what you're trying to achieve.
 Make sure they create to-do lists with specific goals.
-So, if they've allocated an hour to revising history, they should itemize how they plan to use that hour (spend 30 minutes of past exam papers, check knowledge of Norman England, create cheat sheet for opportunity and equality in America etc).
+So if they've allocated an hour to revising history, they should itemise how they plan to use that hour (30 minutes of past exam papers, check knowledge of Norman England, create a cheat sheet for opportunity and equality in America, and so on).

-It's a good idea for them to create some sort of prompt or dream board to remind them why they're doing all this!
-If they start getting bogged down, bored or dispirited with revision, they can be reminded that this is a step towards a goal/ambition that's really important to them: short term pain for long term gain!
-It could be a photo of somewhere they want to visit, a job they'd like to do, a university they hope to attend - even a car they'd like to own.
-Whatever inspires them and will rekindle their motivation.
+It's a good idea for them to create some sort of prompt or dream board to remind them why they're doing all this.
+If they start getting bogged down, bored or dispirited, they can be reminded that this is a step towards a goal that's really important to them: short-term pain for long-term gain.
+It could be a photo of somewhere they want to visit, a job they'd like to do, a university they hope to attend, even a car they'd like to own.
+Whatever inspires them and rekindles their motivation.